 Prevent Disease with Dog & Cat Vaccinations in San Antonio, TX

 Just like humans, dogs and cats are at risk for a number of viruses and diseases—some of which can be very serious or even fatal.
-Many of these illnesses can be transferred from pets to humans, making them even more dangerous.
+Some of these illnesses are zoonotic, meaning our pets can transfer them to us, making them even more dangerous.
 The good news is that you can protect your pet with vaccinations.
 Vaccinating your pet is one of the best ways to keep them healthy and prevent illnesses through every life stage.
 That’s why we recommend including pet vaccines with all of our patients’ wellness regimens.
 Here at Affordable Pet Care Northwest in San Antonio, we offer more than a dozen vaccines to meet the lifestyle needs of all of our canine and feline patients.

 How Do Pet Vaccines Work?

 Which Vaccines Does My Dog or Cat Need?

 At the very least, we recommend a series of core vaccines.
 Core pet vaccinations are those that we universally recommend for all dogs and cats, regardless of how high their risk of exposure is.
 These vaccines are essential because they protect against very serious illnesses.
 Some of the core vaccines we offer include:

 - Feline calicivirus (FCV)